sethp-collab/RemoteResourceS3/README.md

 #### Reconcile

-Child resource: `.metadata.labels[kapitan.razee.io/Reconcile]`
+Child resource: `.metadata.labels[deploy.razee.io/Reconcile]`

 - DEFAULT: `true`
-  - A kapitan resource (parent) will clean up a resources it applies (child) when either the child is no longer in the parent resource definition or the parent is deleted.
+  - A razeedeploy resource (parent) will clean up a resources it applies (child) when either the child is no longer in the parent resource definition or the parent is deleted.
 - `false`
-  - This behavior can be overridden when a child's resource definition has the label `kapitan.razee.io/Reconcile=false`.
+  - This behavior can be overridden when a child's resource definition has the label `deploy.razee.io/Reconcile=false`.

 #### Resource Update Mode

-Child resource: `.metadata.labels[kapitan.razee.io/mode]`
+Child resource: `.metadata.labels[deploy.razee.io/mode]`

-Kapitan resources default to merge patching children.
-This behavior can be overridden when a child's resource definition has the label `kapitan.razee.io/mode=<mode>`
+Razeedeploy resources default to merge patching children.
+This behavior can be overridden when a child's resource definition has the label `deploy.razee.io/mode=<mode>`

 Mode options: